 Therefore, if you are required to provide preliminary notice under California statutes, it is imperative that you deliver the notice as soon as practical.
 Waiting until 20 days after you begin work will jeopardize your rights to lien for unpaid work.

-How to Send A California Preliminary Notice
+How to Deliver a California Preliminary Notice

 California statutes specifically provide a method for sending notice to the receiving parties.